-- b.
+- a.
+Each Member State shall be in the position to generate, maintain and provide quality geospatial information and services across all phases of DRRM; - b.
 Geospatial data and information generated and maintained by Member States shall be openly accessible to the DRRM community, particularly with those collected by the international community during emergency response; - c.
-The implementation of the framework shall comply with the standards and requirements of the NSDI or contribute to the establishment of such infrastructure if not yet in place; and - d.
+The implementation of the framework shall comply with the standards and requirements of the National Spatial Data Infrastructure (NSDI) or contribute to the establishment of such infrastructure if not yet in place; and - d.
 The international community shall extend and coordinate their support to developing countries, particularly the least developed countries, Small Island Developing States, landlocked developing countries and African countries, as well as middle-income and other countries facing specific disaster risk challenges.